 * Euro net long positions rise to highest in over 3 years-IMM

-* Sterling edges up but seen pressured by latest polls
+* Sterling inches higher but seen pressured by latest polls

 * S Africa's rand jumps after Zuma defeats no-confidence motion

-The greenback edged down slightly to 111.23 yen but mostly held its ground despite a cautious backdrop that usually gives Japan's perceived safe-haven currency a lift.
+The greenback edged up slightly to 111.37 yen, holding its ground despite a cautious backdrop that usually gives Japan's perceived safe-haven currency a lift.

 North Korea fired what appeared to be a short-range ballistic missile on Monday that landed in the sea off its east coast, South Korea's military said, the latest in a series of missile tests defying world pressure and threats of more sanctions.

 "The markets are used to news of North Korea's missile tests by now, and the dollar/yen is unlikely to move much unless there is some further escalation of the situation," said Kumiko Ishikawa, FX market analyst at Sony Financial Holdings in Tokyo.

 With U.S. and UK markets closed on Monday for the Memorial Day holiday, major currency pairs were likely to tread water, with few incentives to take new positions.

 Continuing political turmoil in Washington also kept investors cautious.
 U.S. President Donald Trump, returning to the White House after a nine-day trip to the Middle East and Europe, attacked the media and dismissed leaks as "fake news" on Sunday, following reports his son-in-law tried to set up a secret channel of communication with Moscow before Trump took office.